-To find your perfect bedroom design, first consider what activities will be going on in your bedroom.
-If sleeping is the main occupation then focus on beds, choosing the biggest size that comfortably fits.
+To find your perfect bedroom design, first consider the mood and ambience you want to create in this special room.
+If sleeping is all you’ll be doing, then focus on the right bed, choosing the biggest size that comfortably fits.
 If you also want to use the space for reading and writing, then add an armchair or work area that complements your bedroom décor.
 Other factors to consider are the shape and size of your room, the position of windows and when the bedroom gets sun.
 Do you want the sleek lines of modern fitted bedroom furniture or do you prefer to mix and match the old and new, collecting quirky items that express your personality?
 Think about your bedroom design investment in the long-term.
 If you go bold and bright now, will your bedroom design ideas still appeal in four to five years time?

-Decorating provides the perfect chance to choose your favourite colours and bedroom wallpapers.
-To ensure a soothing night's sleep, pick soft and relaxing colours, such as dove grey, pastel pink, spa-blue or pale greens.
+Decorating provides the perfect opportunity to pick your favourite colours and bedroom wallpapers.
+To ensure a soothing night's sleep, pick soft and relaxing colours, such as dove grey, pastel pink, spa blue or pale greens.
 Use bed linen, window covers, lighting and ornaments to introduce splashes of bright colour.
 If one colour really appeals to you then use it in a variety of tones, textures and prints across your bedroom.
 Pillows piled on the bed are great for showing off your favourite colours.
 Try combining large and small prints in floral and geometric designs for a stunning display.

-Bedroom flooring is the first and last thing your feet touch each day so you must feel comfortable with it.
+Bedroom flooring is the first and last thing your feet touch each day, so you must feel comfortable with it.
 Carpet is always soft and warm and a good way of bringing colour into a room.
 It also provides good insulation against noise and drafts.
 The natural beauty of wood flooring topped with colourful rugs is another way of giving your bedroom an individual look.
 Hardwood flooring is also an effective insulator for noise and heat and, with proper care, will last for many years.
+If you’re not sure which direction to take, it’s always advisable to ask an interior designer or decorator for guidance.
+A good place to start is with a free consultation from a qualified professional.

 Accessories are the perfect way of expressing your own personality in a room.
 Decorative accessories, such as lamps, cushions, ornaments and throws are cheaper to replace than furniture, so when fashions or your mood change they can easily be replaced.
 Choose a few pieces that complement your bedroom furniture and express who you are, to create an individual effect without over-cluttering your room.

-Thinking of inspirational ideas for furnishing a small bedroom can be a challenge.
+Coming up with inspiring furnishing ideas for a small bedroom can be a challenge.
 One trick is to use a palette of soft colours to create an illusion of space, along with subtle lighting and smaller prints in your bed linens.
 Or, for more dramatic looks, be bold and paint the whole room in one bright colour, or make a feature of one wall with stand-out wallpaper.
 Using stripes creates an illusion of width and height in small rooms.
 It's important to keep small bedrooms clutter-free so be creative with your storage solutions, maybe building a shelving system on the wall around your headboard to leave other spaces uncluttered.
 Another option is to use simple shelves as night-stands and fix lamps to the wall.

 White bedrooms offer a simple background that is easy to personalise.
 White really opens up a room, creating a sense of space and bringing light into darker areas.
 White décor is perfectly suited for rooms that receive less use, such as guest rooms.
 If you want to go totally white, stain wooden floorboards to match and then add texture with lace and embroidery on bed linen or choose chunky cable-knit throws.
 To prevent it looking too clinical, inject a splash of colour with a feature chair, a dramatic cushion, a bed runner and an eye-popping light fitting or artwork.
 Dark wood or pine furniture sits perfectly in white décor, adding both colour and warmth.
 White is a great theme for seaside homes as it teams brilliantly with nautical stripes and accessories.